eigenhombre/steelcut/README.md

 ## Feature Selection

-Some features in generated projects are optional, with de-selectable defaults.
+Some features in generated projects are optional, and the default features can be turned off.
 Examples:

 Generate vanilla app only with no extra dependencies:

     $ steelcut myapp -ci -docker -cl-oju

-Build a Web service app which accepts JSON requests (in progress):
+Generate an app which takes command line arguments and can invoke shell commands:

-    $ steelcut myapp +webserver +json +args
+    $ steelcut myapp +cmd +args

-`+` selects an option, and is optional. `-` deselects a (presumably default) option.  (`Webserver` and `json` are not yet implemented.)
+`+` selects an option, and is optional. `-` deselects a (presumably default) option.

-This is a work in progress.
-The following features are implemented:
+The following features are implemented, with more planned:

 ### `docker` (enabled by default)